cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    JVM_OPTS="$JVM_OPTS -Dcassandra.custom_query_handler_class=org.elassandra.index.ElasticQueryHandler"

-* Add a dummy column ``es_query`` to your cassandra table.
+* Add a dummy column ``es_query`` to your Cassandra table.
-* Add a dummy column ``es_options`` to your cassandra table if you need to specify some specific options like target index names.
+* Add a dummy column ``es_options`` to your Cassandra table if you need to specify some specific options such as target index names.

 .. code::

    ALTER TABLE twitter.tweet ADD es_query text;
    ALTER TABLE twitter.tweet ADD es_options text;

-Then you can query the associated Elasticsearch index directly in a CQL SELECT request like this (document *_type* is the cassandra table name).
+Then you can query the associated Elasticsearch index directly in a CQL SELECT request as shown below (document *_type* is the Cassandra table name).

 .. code::